uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 of soil C stocks by microbes (heterotrophic respiration or Rh).
 Changes in soil organic and available N stocks are a result of litterfall, net mineralization of organic N, and plant N uptake.
-Soil organic layers and soil C and N stocks may also be modified as a result of wildfire.
+Soil organic layers and soil C and N stocks may also be modified due to wildfire.

 ## Vegetation structure and processes

-Each vegetation CMT (e.g. “wet-sedge tundra”, “white spruce forest”, etc.), is modeled with up to ten PFTs (e.g., “deciduous shrubs”, “sedges”, “mosses”, etc.), each of which may have up to three compartments: leaf, stem, and root.
+Each vegetation CMT (e.g. “wet-sedge tundra”, “white spruce forest”, etc.), is modeled with up to ten PFTs (e.g., “deciduous shrubs”, “sedges”, “mosses”), each of which may have up to three compartments: leaf, stem, and root.
 Vegetation C and N fluxes are calculated at each time step based on environmental factors and soil properties.
 Assimilation of atmospheric $CO_2$ by the vegetation is estimated by computing gross primary productivity (GPP) for